Structured Optimal Variational Inference for Dynamic Latent Space Models: Abstract

 \section{Abstract}

-We consider a latent space model for dynamic networks, where our objective is to estimate the pairwise inner products of the latent positions.
-To balance posterior inference and computational scalability, we present a structured mean-field variational inference framework, where the time-dependent properties of the dynamic networks are exploited to facilitate computation and inference.
+We consider a latent space model for dynamic networks, where our objective is to estimate the pairwise inner products plus the intercept of the latent positions.
+To balance posterior inference and computational scalability, we consider a structured mean-field variational inference framework, where the time-dependent properties of the dynamic networks are exploited to facilitate computation and inference.
 Additionally, an easy-to-implement block coordinate ascent algorithm is developed with message-passing type updates in each block, whereas the complexity per iteration is linear with the number of nodes and time points.
-To facilitate learning of the pairwise latent distances, we adopt a Gamma prior for the transition variance different from the literature.
-To certify the optimality, we demonstrate that the variational risk of the proposed variational inference approach attains the minimax optimal rate under certain conditions.
-En route, we derive the minimax lower bound, which might be of independent interest.
-To best of our knowledge, this is the first such exercise for dynamic latent space models.
+To certify the optimality, we demonstrate that the variational risk of the proposed variational inference approach attains the minimax optimal rate with only a logarithm factor under certain conditions.
+To this end, we first derive the minimax lower bound, which might be of independent interest.
+In addition, we show that the posterior under commonly adopted Gaussian random walk priors can achieve the minimax lower bound with only a logarithm factor.
+To the best of our knowledge, this is the first such a throughout theoretical analysis of Bayesian dynamic latent space models.
 Simulations and real data analysis demonstrate the efficacy of our methodology and the efficiency of our algorithm.
-Finally, our proposed methodology can be readily extended to the case where the scales of the latent nodes are learned in a nodewise manner.